KrisGoorhuis/dashboard-to-nerdiness/README.md

 CRA has its own Webpack server going, as I understand it, and adding a `"proxy": "http://localhost:5000/"` to the client's `package.json` just moves everything through the port our `server.js` is listening on.

 https://create-react-app.dev/docs/proxying-api-requests-in-development/

-### Sidebar
-The top contains components for each site type - these add new listings from that site.

-We have a listing component type for each of the sites.
-This component contains hide and removal controls.

 ### Center